-Italian premier Silvio Berlusconi cast doubt tonight on Libyan reports that Muammar Gaddafi’s youngest son and three grandchildren were killed in an April 30 Nato air strike, saying coalition forces believed the claim to be “propaganda”.
+Italian premier Silvio Berlusconi cast doubt on Libyan reports that Muammar Gaddafi’s son and three grandchildren were killed in a Nato air strike, saying coalition forces believed the claim to be “propaganda”.

 According to ANSA news agency, he told state-run RAI: “It doesn’t check out with the coalition.
 It seems like it’s propaganda, and that the youngest son of Gaddafi isn’t in Libya but lives in another country.